Page 1 of 4

 Annual Drinking Water Quality Report

-Placid Bay Estates (PBE) Water Supply
+PBE (Placid Bay Estates) Water Supply

 INTRODUCTION

-This Annual Drinking Water Quality Report for calendar year 2022 is designed to inform you about your drinking water quality.
-Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
-The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH).
+goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.

-If you have questions about this report, want additional information about any aspect of your drinking water, or want to know how to participate in decisions that may affect the quality of your drinking water, please email Help@pbewater.com or phone: 804-224-0880.
+If you have questions about this report, want additional information about any aspect of your drinking water, or want to know how to participate in decisions

 GENERAL INFORMATION

 Drinking water, including bottled drinking water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
+The presence of

 SOURCE(S) AND TREATMENT OF YOUR DRINKING WATER